 10 years of legal stay

 Article 12bis(1)(5) of the Code of Belgian Nationality refers to people who have legally stayed in Belgium for 10 years without a significant interruption.
 The first requirement is to have stayed in Belgium for 10 years and to have a right of residence of unlimited duration.
 The language requirement is explicitly mentioned as well.
 The new condition for this option is the fact that an applicant has to prove participation to life in the receiving society.
-There is no strict legal definition for ‘receiving society’ but the Circular of 2013 specifies that “receiving society” cannot be interpreted as meaning the society of people of the same origin as the applicant.[14]
+There is no strict legal definition for ‘receiving society’ but the Circular of 2013 specifies that ‘receiving society’ cannot be interpreted as meaning the society of people of the same origin as the applicant.[22]
 The circular also specifies that participation to life in the receiving society can be proven by any means.
 Some indications mentioned in the circular are school attendance, vocational training and participation in associations.

 Procedure

 The details of the procedure are laid down in Article 15 of the Code of Belgian Nationality.
-For each of these possibilities a registration fee of 150 € has to be paid.
+For each of these possibilities there is a registration fee of 150 euros.
+The new federal government announced in its government agreement that it will drastically increase the contribution to obtain Belgian nationality, to €1,000 subject to indexation.[23]
+The law has not yet been changed in that regard.
 Proof of payment of the registration fee is an essential condition for the treatment of a file.
-After completing the payment, the applicant has to make the actual declaration at the municipal services of his/her current place of residence.
+After completing the payment, the applicant has to make the actual declaration at the municipal services of their current place of residence.
 The municipality might ask for the payment of another fee (stamp duties), the amount of which differs per municipality.
 The civil servant will issue a document proving that the applicant has made the declaration.
 Within 30 days of the making of the declaration, the civil servant has to check the file for incompleteness and if so, the civil servant flags the missing documents and gives the applicant 2 months’ time to complete the file.
 If the file is complete, the civil servant issues a certificate of receipt within 35 days of the declaration.
 If the file was previously incomplete, the civil servant only has 15 days to issue the certificate of receipt after the 2 months of extra time given to the applicant.
 In the event that the file would still be incomplete, the civil servant issues a document within 15 days stating that the application is inadmissible.

 If the file is complete, the civil servant has 5 days to send the file to the prosecutor of the first instance courts, the Immigration Office and National Security.
 The prosecutor of the court of first instance has to notify the civil servant of receipt promptly.
 The prosecutor has 4 months after the issuance of the certificate of receipt to issue a binding advice on the declaration of nationality.
 Several situations can occur at this stage:

-• The prosecutor issues a certificate of receipt but does not issue an opinion: The declaration is automatically accepted.
+- The prosecutor issues a certificate of receipt but does not issue an opinion: The declaration is automatically accepted.
 The civil servant will notify the applicant and register the applicant.
 The applicant is a Belgian citizen from the day of registration.

-• The prosecutor does not stand against the declaration: If the prosecutor does not stand against the declaration the civil servant notifies and registers the applicant.
+- The prosecutor does not stand against the declaration: If the prosecutor does not stand against the declaration the civil servant notifies and registers the applicant.
 The applicant is a Belgian citizen from the day of registration.

-• The prosecutor stands against the declaration: If the prosecutor stands against the declaration, it issues a registered letter to the civil servant and the applicant.
+- The prosecutor stands against the declaration: If the prosecutor stands against the declaration, it issues a registered letter to the civil servant and the applicant.
 The applicant can appeal this decision by sending a registered letter to the civil servant asking that the file be resent to the court of first instance.

 In the two situations where the applicant can appeal to the court of first instance, the applicant has 15 days, starting from receiving the negative advice or the notification of the civil servant, to demand the civil servant to transfer the case to the court of first instance.
 The judge in the court of first instance will have to make a motivated decision on the negative advice and will hear the applicant.
 The registry of the court of first instance will notify the applicant of the decision.